mstcgalis/personal-website/content/projects/cookbook.md

 cookbook.care (c.c) is mainly a sharing and caring collaboration between Daniel Gális and Julie Dudová while also being a FaVU school project.
 It's about spreading the idea of sustainable eating (environmentally, economically and spiritually). c.c encourages inspiration by season and place and rejects stuffy traditions and recipes.

 DG:
-I am starting to conceptualize c.c. as an in-between space, an intersection, but one that makes sense of the whole…
+I am starting to conceptualise c.c. as an in-between space, an intersection, but one that makes sense of the whole…

 JD:
 finding the connections between design and food - the preparation, the ritual, the preservation.